-The Thermoviscous Acoustic-Structure Boundary coupling $(\sqrt[m]{2})$ is used to couple a Thermoviscous Acoustics model to any structural component.
+The Thermoviscous Acoustic-Structure Boundary coupling ( ) is used to couple a Thermoviscous Acoustics interface to any structural component.
 The feature couples to Solid Mechanics, Shell, Layered Shell, Membrane, and Multibody Dynamics interfaces.

 The coupling prescribes continuity in the displacement field